 Millions of people worldwide suffer from traumatic injuries or health conditions that cause damage to soft tissues including nerves, muscles, and blood vessels.
 The body can heal some of that damage, but more serious cases like the severing of a nerve or sustained oxygen deprivation can lead to permanent loss of movement or sensation in a limb, or even require amputation.

-A new technology patented by the Wyss Institute solves this problem by loading both VEGF and IGF-1 into a biocompatible hydrogel “scaffold” that is injected under the skin at the site of injury.
-The scaffold allows for a sustained, non-toxic local release of these growth factors, resulting in impressive repair of injured tissues.
+A technology created at the Wyss Institute solves this problem by loading both VEGF and IGF-1 into a biocompatible hydrogel “scaffold” that is injected under the skin at the site of injury or disease.
+The scaffold allows for a sustained, local release of these growth factors at much lower doses, resulting in impressive repair of injured tissues.

 The hydrogel scaffold was developed in the lab of Wyss Core Faculty member Dave Mooney, Ph.D., and has been successfully used for several applications including wound healing, vaccines, and single-cell encapsulation.
 The hydrogel’s tunable properties allow it to be customized for a variety of cargoes and purposes, and Mooney’s team decided to explore its capacity to “rescue” drugs that showed promise in the lab but had historically languished due to difficulties with delivering them to the target site.
 In multiple preclinical studies conducted at the Wyss Institute, the co-delivery of growth factors VEGF and IGF-1 using this method demonstrated a sustained ability to restore muscular function and reverse nerve damage.
 Blood perfusion recovered by 80-90% while muscle strength recovered to pre-injury levels after a few weeks.